jasonsahl/jasonsahl.github.io/_pages/about.md

 {% include base_path %}

 ## Overview ##
-In my group, we incorporate both wet lab techniques and bioninformatics methods to better understand pathogen ecology \
+In my group, we incorporate both wet lab techniques and bioninformatics methods to better understand pathogen ecology, antimicrobial resistance, and pathogenesis.
+A list of current projects ongoing in the laboratory include:
-and bioinformatics.
+1. # Antimicrobial resistance in Acinetobacter baumannii #.